Prince Karl of Leiningen

-Prince Karl of Leiningen (Karl Vladimir Ernst Heinrich; 2 January 1928 – 28 September 1990) was the second son of Karl, 6th Prince of Leiningen (1898–1946) and his wife, Grand Duchess Maria Kirillovna of Russia.
+Prince Karl of Leiningen (Karl Vladimir Ernst Heinrich; 2 January 1928 – 28 September 1990) was the second son of Karl, 6th Prince of Leiningen (1898–1946), and Grand Duchess Maria Kirillovna of Russia.
 She was the elder daughter of Grand Duke Kirill Vladimirovich of Russia and Princess Victoria Melita of Edinburgh.
 As such, Karl was a great-great-grandson of both Queen Victoria of the United Kingdom and Emperor Alexander II of Russia (as Victoria Melita and Kirill Vladimirovich were both grandchildren of Alexander II).

 Biography

 Career

 Born in Coburg, Germany, he worked mainly as a salesman in Paris as a young man.
 With his wife, Karl subsequently resolved to take up a business career in Toronto, Canada.
 Eventually, he became an executive at a brokerage firm.

 Marriage and issue

 Karl met Princess Marie Louise of Bulgaria in Madrid, where she was living with her mother.
 She was the only daughter of Boris III of Bulgaria by his wife Princess Giovanna of Italy.
 Karl announced his engagement to Marie Louise in December 1956.
 They married in a Bulgarian Orthodox Ceremony in Cannes on 19 February 1957, following a quiet civil ceremony on February 14 in Amorbach, Germany.
 Amorbach had been the residence of the House of Leiningen since 1803, and the town's streets were lined with hundreds of cheering spectators; Karl's family owns huge estates in South Germany, and was considered to be one of the wealthiest of Germany's noble families.
 As of 1957, his family's fortune was valued at $1.5 billion.
 The couple also married in a Greek Orthodox religious ceremony in Cannes on 20 February 1957.

 After the couple's wedding, they lived in Madrid until June 1958.
 Karl traveled to Canada early in their marriage, and the couple decided to settle there.
 The marriage produced two sons: